 Why Use Synthetic Slings Instead of Steel?

 It’s not just that synthetic slings are lighter and easier to carry.
 They’re also flexible, which means they can mold to the shape of your specific load.
 This comes in handy if you’re frequently lifting items that are delicate or irregularly shaped.

-These slings are especially popular in the construction industry and with ship haulers who work hard to avoid damaging or compromising their loads.
+These rigging slings are especially popular in the construction industry and with ship haulers who work hard to avoid damaging their loads.

-The biggest thing you’ll note about a nylon sling is that they have a great deal of giving to them – about seven to ten percent when at WLL.
-This comes in handy if you’re lifting a load and worry about the potential for “snapback.”
+The biggest thing you’ll note about a nylon sling is that they have a great deal of give to them – about 7 to 10 percent when at WLL.
+This comes in handy if you’re lifting a load and worrying about the potential for “snapback.”